Ford Parklane: Model overview

 The Parklane is a two-door station wagon, sharing its bodyshell with the Ford Ranch Wagon.
+(By contrast, the rival Nomad shared very little with other Chevrolet wagons from the cowl back.)
 To distinguish the model line, the Parklane received the stainless-steel bodyside stripe of the Fairlane (otherwise reserved for three-row Country Sedans).
 While the roofline was shared directly with the Ranch Wagon, the B-pillar was trimmed in stainless steel (a design element loosely adapted from the Fairlane Crown Victoria).

 The model line introduced several advanced features for the time, including a fully-carpeted interior (including the cargo area) and a privacy cover for the cargo area.
 As a $60 option, the Park Lane was offered with 4-way front power seats.
 In line with other Ford station wagons, the rear seat of the Park Lane folded completely flat, forming a single flat load surface.

 The Parklane shared its powertrain offerings with other Ford station wagons.
 A 223 cubic-inch inline-6 was the standard engine, with a 292 cubic-inch V8 (shared with the Thunderbird) was offered as an option.
 The 11-inch drum brakes introduced for 1955 were fitted to the model line.